Phenomenological constraints on QCD transport with quantified theory uncertainties: Model-data comparison

 We perform independent Bayesian inference for four cases: (i) using Grad particlization without model discrepancy (Grad: w/o MD); (ii) using Chapman–Enskog particlization without model discrepancy (CE: w/o MD); (iii) using Grad particlization with model discrepancy (Grad: w/ MD); (iv) using Chapman–Enskog particlization with model discrepancy (CE: w/ MD).
 Bayesian inference without MD involves 17 model parameters, whereas those with MD involve 65 parameters in total: 17 model parameters plus 4 GP hyperparameters per observable (12 observables $\Rightarrow$ 48 GP hyperparameters).

 The parameter posteriors for both particlization methods without MD are shown in Fig.~\ref{fig:param_woMD}~ \footnote{These posteriors are tighter than those obtained in Refs.~\cite{JETSCAPE:2020shq, JETSCAPE:2020mzn} (which used the same ALICE data and JETSCAPE model) owing to the improved AKSGP model emulator employed here.}.
 Significant tension can be observed between the specific bulk viscosity posteriors from Grad (blue) and CE (red) for all temperatures.
 The specific shear viscosity posteriors agree at high temperatures, but Grad predicts slightly larger values than CE below $\approx 200\,\mathrm{MeV}$.
 In the bottom rows of Fig.~\ref{fig:param_woMD}, several model parameters are seen to differ between the two calibrations.
 The particlization temperature is lower for Grad, $T_{\rm sw} = 138.65^{+2.17}_{-1.96}\,$MeV, than for CE, $144.79^{+2.36}_{-2.26}\,$MeV.
-Differences are also visible for the nucleon width $w$ in the \trento{} initial-condition model, the free-streaming timescale $(\tau_R,\alpha)$, and the shear–relaxation-time factor $b_\pi$ in the hydrodynamic stage.
+Differences are also visible for the nucleon width $w$ in the \trento{} initial-condition model~\cite{Giacalone:2022hnz}, the free-streaming timescale $(\tau_R,\alpha)$, and the shear–relaxation-time factor $b_\pi$ in the hydrodynamic stage.
 This is an issue because, although only the particlization ansatz at freeze-out changes between the multistage models, the inferred parameters of the initial, pre-equilibrium, and hydrodynamic stages shift, indicating that model imperfections propagate across stages.
-These shifts are a consequence of overfitting and compromise the physical interpretability of the parameters.
+These shifts indicate that model inadequacy is being absorbed by parameter shifts, compromising the parameters' physical interpretability.